French Fairy Tales: Castles and Kings and Knights – Oh My!

 We may see pictures of the king and queen’s bed chambers, make a sword or a crown, and design our own unique King or Queen’s Seal.

 Time permitting, children may wish to create a story to take home with them.
 Here is a story in Perrault’s own hand!

 And most of us are familiar with The Tales Mother Goose (or Contes de la mère d’oye).

-This course was created by Cynthia S. Wildridge and offered to Pre-K and Kindergarten children at The Lamplighter School of Dallas during their Camp Lamplighter, Summer 2017.
+Created by Cynthia S. Wildridge, this course was first offered to Pre-K and Kindergarten children at The Lamplighter School of Dallas during their Camp Lamplighter, Summer 2017.

 Duration: This course was offered as a week-long camp, with the class meeting 2 hours per day.